J Awards: Unearthed Artist of the Year

 In 2007, a new award for Unearthed Artist of the Year was introduced.
-The triple j judges now looking back over the winners of site competitions over the year and awarding the triple j Unearthed J Award to the best and most promising artist.
+The Triple J judges now looking back over the winners of site competitions over the year and awarding the Triple J Unearthed J Award to the best and most promising artist.
 The Judging criteria for the Unearthed Artist of the Year is open to any artist who has had a ground breaking and impactful last 12 months.
 Any Unearthed artist who wins a sponsored competition or is featured on Unearthed is eligible for this award.
 Any artist registered on the Unearthed site during this period is also eligible in consideration for nomination for this award.

 Australian Music Video of the Year

-In 2008, a new award for Australian Music Video of the Year was added. originally with triple j tv as a co-presenter but that role is now filled by ABC TV program rage.
+In 2008, a new award for Australian Music Video of the Year was added. originally with Triple j TV as a co-presenter but that role is now filled by ABC TV program Rage.
 The music video of the year being determined for its outstanding achievement as an Australian musical video work of art (based on its creativity, originality and technical excellence).
 The music video is selected from any music video released by an Australian artist (either independently or through a record company) and that is also directed by and Australian director between November and December the preceding year.

 Double J Australian Artist of the Year

-In 2014, A new award for Double J Australian Artist of the Year, which was introduced.
-It was awarded by Double J, triple j's sister station, to the artist that the station had seen as the greatest contributor to either recorded music, live performances or Australian music culture, or a combination of the three, during the course of the year.
+In 2014, a new award for Double J Australian Artist of the Year was introduced.
+It was awarded by Double J, Triple J's sister station, to the artist that the station had seen as the greatest contributor to either recorded music, live performances or Australian music culture, or a combination of the three, during the course of the year.

 This award celebrates artists who have released or produced an album that has resonated with Double J as an impressive musical work of art; have pulled off significant live performances, events or tours; or made a valued contribution through their music to Australian arts and culture.